zubairwazir/dev-sprint-devops-project/README.md

 ### Acknowledgements

-I would like to heavily acknowledge God for helping me through this difficult time.
+I would like to heavily acknowledge God for helping me through this challenging project.
 I would also like to acknowledge Oliver Nichols and Ryan Wright for advising me throughout the project.

 ### Version